All Episodes

 All right.

-Just a mere 205 miles from Roswell.
+Just a mirror, 205 miles from Roswell.

-Anyways, Fenton, nice talking to you, sir.
+Anyway, Fenton, nice talking to you, sir.

-Is it so, sir?
+And is it so, sir?

-At that time in 1947, uh, the Soviet Union, their spies in the United States, actually had their little investigation in them.
+At that time in 1947, the Soviet Union, their spies in the United States, actually had their little investigation in them.

-Or what may not have been.
+Or it may have not been.

-I mean that's the kind of person we're talking about.
+I mean, that's the kind of person we're talking about.

-He was asked to spend, under special circumstances, reviewing data about flying discs and to
+He was asked to spend, under special circumstances, reviewing data about flying distance to see whether it was a threat to the security of the Soviet Union.

 And he concluded that while they were real, there didn't seem to be any security threat to the Soviet Union.

-And when the geographer was asked, well, what was the information that was going to get a whole staff of women to translate things and that sort of stuff, and supposedly it was special access.
+And when the geographer was asked, well, what was the information that was going to get a whole staff of women that translate things and that sort of stuff?

-George didn't know any flying material.
+George didn't know spy materials.

-Now, we know indeed Fuchs and other people were spies at Los Alamos.
+Now, we know, indeed, Fuchs and other people were spies at Los Alamos.

 Some of the wreckage and perhaps a body or two went to Los Alamos.

-You've got high-level security, high-talented people right there.
+You got high-level security, high-talented people right there.

 That's what you'd use, in other words.